clarisma/just-the-docs/java/queries.md

 ## Retrieving features

-To process all features in a set, simple iterate:
+To process all features in a set, simply iterate:

 ```java
 for(Feature street : streets) ...